fabioabreureis/deploy/README.md

 ![Alt text](ceph-brasil-lab.png?raw=true "Lab Ceph Brasil")

-The ssh access is from the controller server with ssh user key of vagrant or root, if you need up a Ceph Lab you need provision the mons, osds and controller vms for example.
+The ssh access is from the controller server with ssh user key of vagrant or root, if you need up a Ceph Lab, you need provision the mons, osds and controller vms for example.